-You can choose between a cluster of part-time certificates, diplomas, advanced Diplomas, and full-time degree courses at the university level or from several colleges running their own programs in DU.
+You can choose between a cluster of part-time certificates, diplomas, advanced Diplomas, and full-time degree courses at the university level or from several colleges running their own programs at DU.

 Over the last decade, we have witnessed an immense surge in the requirement of foreign language professionals.

-Learning is not only great for your hobby or traveling but can also broaden language job prospects, immigration abroad, and business opportunities.
+Learning is great for your hobby or traveling and can broaden language job prospects, immigration abroad, and business opportunities.

 The University of Delhi, Established in 1922, is consistently ranked as one of the country’s best universities.

-With high-quality teaching and eminent faculty, DU is a leader in foreign language education and research.
+With high-quality teaching and eminent faculty, DU is a foreign language education and research leader.

-It boasts some of the most prestigious foreign language departments and affiliated colleges in India.
+It boasts some of India’s most prestigious foreign language departments and affiliated colleges.

 Table of Contents

 - Types of Foreign Language Courses in DU